 I began my career by editing a medical monograph and writing an accompanying peer-reviewed journal article during my graduate studies at UCLA (MPH, Tropical and Infectious Disease Epidemiology).
 My first publication concerned the excess risk of severe illness or death from a bacterium in raw milk in California.
-It was featured on the front page of the Los Angeles Times and was debated in the California legislature.
+It was featured on the front page of the Los Angeles Times and was debated in the state legislature.
 After graduation, I conducted records-based research concerning the efficacy of a poly-pharmacy reduction program for nursing home residents.
 Textbooks still cite it today.

 While taking time off from paid employment to raise my daughters, I developed supplementary science materials for their schools, served as the high school orchestra boosters’ president, taught a weekly Bible study, and coached my daughter’s lacrosse team.
 As an Air Force wife, I volunteered in churches in Germany, Texas, and Florida.
 I currently reside near Tampa.

 One week after my youngest daughter began college, I finally took the advice of my mentor at Wheaton College (BA, Biology/ certificate in International Community Development) by enrolling in seminary.
 In 2015, I completed a masters’ in biblical studies (MABS) at Gordon-Conwell Theological Seminary in Jacksonville.
 My focus was upon the translation and interpretation of Hebrew and Greek texts.

 I have completed writing a Bible study which traces the themes of Genesis 1‒3 through the New Testament and written a similar study on Genesis 4‒11.